Mullapa/SQL-Queries/README.md

 Visualizations:

 The visualizations for the project were created in Tableau Public.
-The visuals can be found here:
+The visuals can be found here: [Tableau Public dashboard](https://public.tableau.com/app/profile/padma.kumari.mullapudi/vizzes)